danfuzz/samizdat/doc/samizdat-0/library-code.md

 defining sets of mutually-recursive functions.

-This is like `yCombinator`, except that it can take any number of functions as arguments, resulting in a listlet of mutual-recursion-enabled result functions.
+This is like `yCombinator`, except that it can take any number of functions as arguments, resulting in a list of mutual-recursion-enabled result functions.

 If you want to make a set of N mututally-recursive functions in